MUSIC THEORY & HISTORY

 Theory & History Faculty:

 Dr. Timothy Justus, Associate Professor of Music & Chairman of the Department of Music.
-Theory, Composition.
+Theory III and IV, Composition, Orchestration.

 Dr. Ruth Morrow, Dolores P. Bolin and D. Phil and Aurora S. Bolin Chair of Piano, Professor of Music.
-Applied piano and harpsichord, piano pedagogy, keyboard literature, vocal and instrumental accompanying, keyboard performance, music pedagogy and music history.
+Applied piano and harpsichord, piano pedagogy, Keyboard Literature, Vocal and Instrumental accompanying, Keyboard Performance, Pedagogy of Music and Western and World Music I, II, and III.

 Mr. Gary Lewis, Associate Professor of Music.
 Piano Classes, Music Appreciation and Basic Music.